Vahor/next-broken-links/packages/next-broken-links/README.md

 ## Roadmap

 - [ ] Add support for other output formats (currently only supports `export`)
+- [ ] Check broken links for images
 - [ ] Cleaner output
         - [ ] Print the tsx file that contains the broken link instead of the html file
         - [ ] Group links by file